 Commission.
-"Commission" shall mean the Maine Historic Preservation Commission.
+"Commission" means the Maine Historic Preservation Commission.

-Community Engagement Project: A public education, project linked to the REvitalizeME Gen2 funded development or pre-development project, that focuses on the topic of revitalization, historic preservation, or the impact the project will have on a certain population or demographic.
+Community Engagement Project: A public education project linked to the REvitalizeME Downtown funded project, that focuses on the topic of revitalization, historic preservation, or the impact the project will have on a certain population or demographic.

-Development Project: A project which has for its purpose the protection, rehabilitation, restoration, or reconstruction of a historic property.
+Development Project: A project which has for its purpose the protection, rehabilitation, or restoration of a historic property.
 A "bricks and mortar" project.